Ruoxu Wang, Ph.D.

 Dr. Wang’s research focuses on the intersection of media effects and persuasion under the context of strategic communication and communication technology.
 Her research has been published in premier peer-reviewed journals such as Mass Communication and Society, Telematics and Informatics, International Journal of Human Computer Interaction, and Social Media + Society, among others.

-Dr. Wang’s research has been recognized with the top paper awards from AEJMC and IPRRC in 2016.
+Dr. Wang’s research has been recognized with the top paper awards from AEJMC and IPRRC.
 In 2019, she won the Top Three Most Promising Professor Award from AEJMC’s Mass Communication and Society division.
 In 2020, she won the D. Mike Pennington Outstanding Mentoring Award from the Department of Journalism and Strategic Media.
 In 2021, she won the CCFA Dean's Award for Outstanding Research.
 She also secured the Communities of Research Scholars grants in 2019 and 2020 respectively from the University of Memphis.